 Slice and Dice

 Now comes the interesting part.
 Once you have your three-strip groups assembled.
 Press the seams with the seam allowance going toward the dark strips.
 Repeat the process for both groups.
-Now, cut off the uneven edges, making sure that the cut is perpendicular with the long edge.
+Now, cut off the uneven edges, making sure that the cut is perpendicular to the long edge.
 Next, cut your first row of 4.5-inch strips.
 Repeat the process until you reach the end of the multi-strip group.
 Cut the other using the same method.
 Each slice represents one row of the nine-patch block.

-Assembling Your Rows
+Assemble Your Rows

 Once you've cut your multi-strip groups into Units 1 and 2, it's time to join them together.
 Take two Unit 1s and one Unit 2.
-Line up the squares so that the seams press up against each other--this makes the block stronger and helps the seam allowances lay flat, which minimizes bulk.
+Line up the squares so that the seams press up against each other; this makes the block stronger and helps the seam allowances lay flat, which minimizes bulk.

-Because you've pressed the seam allowance toward the darker squares, one seam allowance will go one way and the other will go in the opposite direction.
-Place a pin so it goes through both seam allowances, and continue pinning until you reach the edge.
+Because you've pressed the seam allowance toward the darker squares, one seam allowance will go one way, and the other will go in the opposite direction.
+Place a pin, so it goes through both seam allowances, and continue pinning until you reach the edge.
 Repeat the process on both seam allowances on that row.
-Join row three following the same steps.
+Join row three, following the same steps.

 Then, take your block to the machine.
-Back tack, and stitch across the block using your 1/4-inch seam allowance.
+Back tack and stitch across the block using your 1/4-inch seam allowance.
 Back tack at the end, and cut your threads.
 Stitch the seam between rows two and three following the same method.

 Now, you're almost done.
 The last step is to press the new seam allowance flat and open the four intersections where the blocks meet.
-To do that, gently tug the four-way seam open and press, so that the seams lay flat.
+To do that, gently tug the four-way seam open and press so that the seams lay flat.
 This time the seam allowances will go toward the lighter squares.
 If you're working with a dark fabric that's likely to show through, press the seams open.

 How's your nine-patch block coming along?
 Is it working out for you?
 Do you have any questions?
 Share your comments, questions and projects here.